WELCOME!

 SNIPPETS OF MY RESEARCH (non-chronological)

 Inversions & adaptation.
-Here, we found that old chromosomal inversions differentiate parapatric lake and stream stickleback in a Central European watershed.
-Because lake-stream differentiation at inversions occurs repeatedly, these inversions are likely to be important for adaptive divergence.
+We show that old chromosomal inversions differentiate parapatric lake and stream stickleback in a Central European watershed.
+Because lake-stream differentiation at these inversions occurs repeatedly, the inversions are likely important for adaptive divergence.
 We show experimentally that recombination between the two inversion variants is absent.
-Yet, genomic differentiation between individuals carrying different inversion variants suggests that rare recombination (double crossover or gene conversion) has happened between the inversion variants in the center of the inversions (Roesti et al. 2015).
+However, genomic differentiation between individuals carrying different variants suggests that rare recombination events – such as double crossovers or gene conversion – have occurred in the center of the inversions.
+(Roesti et al. 2015)

 Recombination rate variation strongly influences genomic patterns of divergence-with-gene-flow.
 Chromosome-scale patterns of genomic differentiation are similar across many organisms, with higher recombination at chromosome tips and low recombinatio…

 Recombination strongly influences genome-wide population divergence.
-Chromosome-scale patterns of genomic differentiation are similar across many organisms, with higher recombination at chromosome tips and low recombination in chromosome centers.
-This recombination variation, together with polygenic selection and gene flow, strongly shapes genomic patterns of divergence.
-Besides describing this empirical pattern, we use simulations to quantify different genetic mechanisms leading to elevated population divergence in regions of low recombination, including genetic hitchhiking and gene flow barriers.
-We then test the predictions from these models by comparing allopatric and parapatric populations of stickleback residing in different, or similar, environments (Berner & Roesti 2017).
+Chromosome-scale patterns of genomic differentiation are similar across many organisms, with higher recombination at chromosome tips and lower recombination in chromosome centers.
+This variation in recombination, together with polygenic selection and gene flow, strongly shapes genomic patterns of divergence.
+In addition to describing this empirical pattern, we use simulations to quantify different genetic mechanisms that lead to elevated population divergence in regions of low recombination, including genetic hitchhiking and barriers to gene flow.
+We then test the predictions from these models by comparing allopatric and parapatric populations of stickleback residing in different or similar environments.
+(Berner & Roesti 2017)

 Species divergence driven by resource competition and shared predation.
-By comparing co-occurring (sympatric) and allopatric populations of both threespine stickleback and prickly sculpin fish, we find trait shifts in opposite direction between the species when sympatric.
-These shifts are seen in typical trophic traits and diet, as well as in traits providing protection against large predators.
-Our study suggests that ecological character displacement driven by resource competition has increased vulnerability of stickleback but decreased vulnerability of sculpin to a shared predator (trout).
-Our study highlights the importance of the indirect interaction between prey species via shared predators for driving species divergence (Roesti et al. 2022).
+By comparing co-occurring (sympatric) and allopatric populations of both threespine stickleback and prickly sculpin fish, we find that trait shifts occur in opposite directions between the species when they are sympatric.
+These shifts are evident in typical trophic traits and diet, as well as in traits that provide protection against large predators.
+Our study suggests that ecological character displacement, driven by resource competition, has increased the vulnerability of stickleback but decreased the vulnerability of sculpin to a shared predator (trout).
+This highlights the importance of indirect interactions between prey species – mediated by shared predators – in driving species divergence.
+(Roesti et al. 2022)

 Genomic architecture of adaptation with gene flow.
 In this perspective, I summarize why and how adaptive loci should become clustered within a genome when local adaptation occurs with maladaptive gene flow.
 In particular, I focus on the importance of genome regions with low recombination to generate clusters of adaptive loci.
 I argue that we still have a poor understanding of where in a genome the adaptive loci are, and although genome regions of low recombination appear to be promising hotspots for adaptive loci to cluster, observed patterns of ‘clustered loci’ may often be explained differently or may be a consequence of a recombination-bias in our genomic methods.
 I use hundreds of previously published QTLs to demonstrate this bias in threespine stickleback, and then suggest future avenues for how to get around these problems with comparative genomics (Roesti 2018)

 Genomic architecture of adaptation with gene flow.
-In this perspective, I summarize why and how adaptive loci should become clustered within a genome when local adaptation occurs with maladaptive gene flow.
-In particular, I focus on the importance of genome regions with low recombination to generate clusters of adaptive loci.
-I argue that we still have a poor understanding of where in a genome the adaptive loci are, and although genome regions of low recombination appear to be promising hotspots for adaptive loci to cluster, observed patterns of ‘clustered loci’ may often be explained differently or may be a consequence of a recombination-bias in our genomic methods.
-I use hundreds of previously published QTLs to demonstrate this bias in threespine stickleback, and then suggest future avenues for how to get around these problems with comparative genomics (Roesti 2018).
+In this perspective, I summarize why and how adaptive loci are expected to cluster within the genome when local adaptation occurs in the presence of maladaptive gene flow.
+I focus in particular on the role of low-recombination regions in promoting such clustering.
+Despite growing interest in this topic, we still have a limited understanding of where adaptive loci are located in the genome.
+Although low-recombination regions appear to be promising hotspots for clustering, observed patterns may often have alternative explanations, including recombination-related biases in our genomic methods.
+I illustrate this bias using hundreds of previously published QTLs in threespine stickleback and suggest future directions to address these challenges through comparative genomics.
+(Roesti 2018)

 Testing the Biotic Interactions Hypothesis in the world’s oceans.
 It is generally assumed that interactions between species, such as predation, increase from the poles towards the equator and may explain why more species evolved, and are being maint…